wookey-project/wookeypedia/sphinx/source/target.rst

 impact the overall performance.

-The software architecture, based on a microkernel with various security features such as W⊕X protection, MPU-based partitioning and full userspace drivers and stacks including secure DMA usage inherently generates performance impact in comparison to basic bare metal implementations.
+The software architecture, based on a microkernel with various security features such as W^X protection, MPU-based partitioning and full userspace drivers and stacks including secure DMA usage inherently generates performance impact in comparison to basic bare metal implementations.